ERDDAP/erddap/PRIORITY_PROJECTS.md

 * Detect problems

-  - Add a logging system like Sentry (opt-in for admins) that can report errors and usage information to detect problems early and help our understanding of ERDDAP usage.
+  - Add a logging system like Sentry (opt-in for admins) that can report errors and usage information to detect problems early and help our understanding of ERDDAP™ usage.

 * Improve the admin experience

-  - Make ERDDAP easier to run and configure, including but not limited to official support for containers/Kubernetes.
+  - Make ERDDAP™ easier to run and configure, including but not limited to official support for containers/Kubernetes.

   - Identify pain points in admin workflows (adding datasets) and improve them.